GriffinPlus/dotnet-libs-logging/docs/LogService.md

 ## The Protocol

 This section describes the protocol between the `LogServicePipelineStage` and the log service.
 A connection starts with a establishing a TCP connection from a process that wants to log to the log service.

+### Greeting

 As soon as the connection is established the client sends a *greeting* to the server.
 The *greeting* consists of a `HELLO` command to indicate to whom the server is talking.
 An `INFO` command with the version of the used log service library follows (informational version of the `GriffinPlus.Lib.Logging.LogService` assembly).

 Just as the client, the log service also sends a *greeting* to indicate to whom the connecting client is talking.
 The *greeting* always starts with a `HELLO` command with a freely configurable name.
 If configured the service then sends `INFO` commands with the version of the server (file version of the entry assembly of the application) and the version of the used log service library (informational version of the `GriffinPlus.Lib.Logging.LogService` assembly).